Old Bay Seasoning: Maryland's Iconic Spice Blend Explained

 Natural Ingredients No artificial preservatives or flavor enhancers Better taste, healthier option

-Packaging Size Available in small (1 oz), medium (3.75 oz), and large bottles Choose based on frequency of use
+Packaging Size Small (1 oz), medium (3.75 oz), large bottles Choose based on usage frequency

-Versatility Works well beyond seafood Good value for money if used frequently
+Versatility Works beyond seafood (eggs, popcorn, veggies) Good value for money

 Top Picks for Different Uses